 - 2 This section first provides direction to download the ECCO v4-release 1 state estimate output - 3 (section 1.1) and associated matlab analysis tools (section 1.2).
 It then explains download - 4 procedures for the ECCO v4 model setup and MITgcm (section 1.3).
-Sections 1.2 and 1.3 - rely on the MITgcm cvs server (see section 1.3).
-As an alternative, frozen versions will become - 6 available as a tar file starting with checkpoint65p2.
+Sections 1.2 and 1.3 rely - on the MITgcm cvs server (see section 1.3).
+As an alternative, frozen versions are available here.

-7 1.1 Released ECCO v4 Solution
+6 1.1 Released ECCO v4 Solution

-- 8 The model output for the ECCO v4-release 1 state estimate is available via this opendap server - and this ftp server from ecco-group.org.
-The servers provide the grid files and monthly output fields - in 'nctiles' format, as well as collocated in situ and state estimate profiles in 'MITprof' format. - 11 The 'nctiles' and 'MITprof' format are described in Forget et al. (2015).
+- 7 The model output for the ECCO v4-release 1 state estimate is available via this opendap server - 8 and this ftp server from ecco-group.org.
+The servers provide the grid files and monthly output fields - 9 in 'nctiles' format, as well as collocated in situ and state estimate profiles in 'MITprof' format. - The 'nctiles' and 'MITprof' format are described in Forget et al. (2015).
 The files can be down- - loaded at the command line, e.g. within a linux environment, by typing